Twist families of L-space knots, their genera, and Seifert surgeries: Introduction

-Common examples of twist families of surgeries containing infinitely many L-space surgeries have infinitely many Seifert L-space surgeries; see \cite{Mote} for such examples.
+Common examples of twist families of surgeries containing infinitely many L-space surgeries have infinitely many L-space surgeries in which the resulting manifolds are Seifert fibered; see \cite{Mote} for such examples.

-\begin{convention} Throughout this article, we permit Seifert fibrations to have ``degenerate" fibers (i.e. index zero fibers).
+\begin{convention} Throughout this article, we permit Seifert fibrations to have ``degenerate" fibers (i.e.\ index zero fibers).
 Accordingly, a Seifert fibered space is a $3$--manifold admitting a Seifert fibration with or without degenerate fibers.
-When we discuss surgeries, following the convention in \cite{DMM1}, we call a knot-slope pair $(K, r)$ a {\em Seifert surgery} if $K(r)$ is a Seifert fibered space in our generalized sense; if $K(r)$ is an L-space as well, then we call $(K, r)$ a {\em Seifert L-space surgery}.
+When we discuss surgeries, following the convention in \cite{DMM1}, we call a knot-slope pair $(K, r)$ a {\em Seifert surgery} if $K(r)$ is a Seifert fibered space in our generalized sense.
 See Section~2 in \cite{DMM1} for degenerate Seifert fibrations.
-Since connected sums of lens spaces are Seifert fibered L-spaces (in our sense), $(T_{p, q}, pq)$ is also a Seifert L-space surgery. \end{convention}
+Since connected sums of lens spaces are Seifert fibered L-spaces (in our sense), $(T_{p, q}, pq)$ is an L-space surgery and a Seifert surgery as well. \end{convention}

 The next result shows finiteness of L-space surgeries in a twist family $\{ (K_n, r_n) \}$ which contains at least $10$ Seifert surgeries:

 \begin{theorem} Let $\{(K_n, r_n)\}$ be a twist family of surgeries obtained by twisting $(K, r)$ along an unknot $c$ with $|\lk(K, c)| = 1$.
 Assume that $(K_n, r_n)$ is a Seifert surgery for at least ten integers $n$.
 Then there are only finitely many L-space surgeries in the family. \end{theorem}